john-cd/rust_howto/bk/src/categories/concurrency/_actors.md

 [`ractor`][c-ractor]⮳{{hi:ractor}} is a pure-Rust actor framework, inspired from Erlang's `gen_server`.

 Ractor is a Rust crate providing a simple, lightweight actor framework.
-It facilitates concurrent programming by enabling the creation and management of actors, which communicate through asynchronous message passing.
+It facilitates concurrent programming by enabling the creation and management of actors, which communicate through [asynchronous][p-asynchronous] message passing.
 Ractor focuses on ease of use and aims to provide a minimal but functional actor system, suitable for applications where a full-fledged actor framework like Riker might be overkill.
 It provides tools for defining actor behavior, sending and receiving messages, and handling actor lifecycles.

 ```rust,editable
 {{#include ../../../crates/cats/concurrency/tests/actors/ractor.rs:example}}